anderson-barrigudo/openapi-mock-open-banking/README.md

 cd openapi-mock-open-banking
 ```

-6. Run the image of openapi-mock-open-banking
+6. Run the image of openapi-mock-open-banking.
 ```bash
 docker-compose up
 ```